As I’ve said before, I read a lot. In 2012, the goal is 150 books, and I’m right on track.

 This year, though, as I was doing the math on deciding to up my annual reading goal from 100 books to 150 books, I started looking into other ways to consume books.

 I’ve explained the three reasons my kindle has dramatically increased my reading habits in its own right, and now it’s time to give a shout out to audiobooks.
-A few months ago, I bought my first book on Audible.
-Now I’ve got five in the queue (in varying degrees of termination).
+A few months ago, I bought my first book on Audible.com (this was after signing up for their free 30-day trial, where you get one free book to start.)
+Now I’ve got five books in the queue (in varying degrees of termination).

 So what are the books that turned me into an avid audiobook reader this year?
 Here are the “first” five audiobooks that are turning me around: